wncheng40/Contributions-to-Type-II-Diabetes/README.md

-Of course!
-Here is a draft for a README.md file that briefly explains your project's purpose, methods, and findings, suitable for a GitHub repository.

----

 # Analysis of Contributions to Type II Diabetes

 This project explores the primary factors contributing to Type II Diabetes and investigates the relationship between food prices and nutritional quality.